 Skip to main content

-The Geology program at Colorado Mesa University is designed for students who desire a professional or technical geo-science career, or plan to pursue graduate studies in Geology.
+The Geosciences program at Colorado Mesa University is designed for students who desire a professional or technical geosciences career or plan to pursue graduate studies in Geosciences.
 Instruction takes place in a state-of-the-art science complex, which houses several instructional laboratories, a projects room, a computer-application lab, a petrology-mineralogy lab, a rock-storage facility, and a sample preparation room.
-Students learn from five tenure-track professors and during their studies students will use equipment such as petrographic microscopes, binocular microscopes, a computer-assisted x-ray diffractometer, scanning-electron microscopes, shortperiod and long-period seismometers, and a magnetometer.
-The Environmental Geology option places a stronger emphasis on geologic hazards, ground-water and surface-water hydrology, low-temperature geochemistry, biological systems, and environmental science.
+Students are mentored by seven tenure-track professors and instructors.
+During their studies, students use equipment such as petrographic microscopes, binocular microscopes, computer-assisted x-ray diffractometers, drones, short-period and long-period seismometers, and a magnetometer.
+The Environmental Geosciences degree option places a stronger emphasis on geologic hazards, groundwater and surface-water hydrology, low-temperature geochemistry, biological systems, and environmental science.
 CMU also has many clubs and organizations that can help prepare students for advanced study in their field or build campus and community connections.
+The student geosciences club goes by the nickname CMU MavRocks and is found officially in the CMU lists of clubs as AAPG (American Association of Petroleum Geologists).

 LEARN MORE ABOUT CMU'S geosciences PROGRAM